chimera-linux/cports/README.md

 The default path for key storage is `etc/keys`.

-Once generated, you will receive instructions on how to set up the `cbuild` config file so it can use the keys.
+Once generated, the tool will automatically update the configuration file (which is `etc/config.ini` by default, but you can override it on command line) with the correct key path.

-If you do not create and set up a key, your packages and repo will be unsigned.
+The system will not let you build packages if a key is not generated and set by default.
+You can override it with `--allow-unsigned`, but it is not recommended.

 ### Bootstrap process